How to maintain a good posture when sitting

 Fatigue can have a big impact on your posture.
 The natural tendency is for your body to sag and slouch with the effects of gravity when you're fatigued.

-If you hold these slumped postures for any length of time, over weeks, months or years, your muscles may adapt to this new posture causing stiffness.
+If you hold these slumped postures for any length of time, over weeks, months or years, your muscles may adapt to this new posture causing stiffness or pain.

 How to correct your posture when sitting

-You can correct your posture when you're sitting as you run through your mental posture checklist.
+You can correct your posture when you're sitting as by running through a mental posture checklist.
 Going from bottom to top:

-- Have a wriggle to make sure you're sitting on the bony points of the bottom and make sure your pelvis is directly under the points of the shoulders.
-This should give you a curve in the lower low back
+• Have a wriggle to make sure you're sitting on the bony points of the bottom and make sure your pelvis is directly under the points of the shoulders.
+This should give you a gentle curve in the lower low back

-- Bring the head into the midline, on top of and in line with the shoulders
+• Bring your head into the midline, on top of and in line with the shoulders.

 If you notice you're tensing, try to imagine a helium balloon with a string that is attached to the back of your head.
 This should help you lengthen your neck, keeping your chin gently tucked in, your chest open and your shoulders relaxed down and back.